General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- The six important stars of Pals appeared in all 236 episodes.
-Who’s the subsequent most common character to look within the present?
+- The six major stars of Mates appeared in all 236 episodes.
+Who’s the subsequent most common character to seem within the present?

-- By which 12 months did the unique UK model of The Workplace air?
+- During which yr did the unique UK model of The Workplace air?

-- What was legendary comedy actor Oliver Hardy’s actual first title at delivery?
+- What was legendary comedy actor Oliver Hardy’s actual first identify at delivery?

 - What’s Sheldon Cooper’s one-word catchphrase in The Massive Bang Concept?

-- Identify the 5 elements demanded by considered one of Basil Fawlty’s company to make the notorious Waldorf Salad.
+- Identify the 5 substances demanded by one in every of Basil Fawlty’s visitors to make the notorious Waldorf Salad.

-- Full the title of the basic British sitcom: Steptoe and [blank]

 - Who performed the Prime Minister, Jim Hacker, in Sure, Prime Minister?